dimaip/dimaip.github.io/_posts/2016-03-13-neos-react-redux-rewrite.md

 I will try to make code walkthrough look more like a tutorial.
 As a kind of tutorial assignment, I will be using the feature on which I was working during last week. **Our task would be to create a dialog for creating nodes** (i.e. pages or content elements in Neos), that will provide you with a choice of all possible page types that are allowed to be created in the given place, and that would finally send the command to the server API, creating a new node of the chosen type.
 Let’s call it `AddNodeModal`.

-<aside class="Aside Warning" markdown="1">Warning!
+<aside class="Callout Warning" markdown="1">Warning!
 This walkthrough presupposes you know some React and Redux essentials and will not help you getting started from zero groud.
 </aside>

 ### React Components

-<aside class="Aside" markdown="1">All of our React components are divided into two types: **presentational components** and **container components**.
+<aside class="Callout Info" markdown="1">All of our React components are divided into two types: **presentational components** and **container components**.
 Presentational components are small reusable pieces of the interface like Buttons, Modals, Icons or even Trees.
 presentational components are encapsulated into container components, that provide more dedicated app logic, that is generally not meant to be reusable.
 Containers may connect to app state via [react-redux](https://github.com/reactjs/react-redux) @connect decorator.
 Usually they don’t render data directly, but pass it down to presentational components.
 </aside>